RatingPosterDB/RPDB-Emby-Plugin/README.md

 Emby Plugin for [Rating Poster Database](https://ratingposterdb.com/).

-**This plugin can be installed from the official Emby Plugins catalog, it is under the "General" category with the "RatingPosterDB" plugin name.**
+**This plugin can be installed from the official Emby Plugins catalog, it is under the "Metadata" category with the "RatingPosterDB" plugin name.**

 [See Screenshots](https://ratingposterdb.com/#emby)